 ASH has multiple sharing level programs.
-Monthly gift amounts are determined by the sharing level you choose to join at and whether or not you are joining as an individual or a group.
-These are called "participation levels," "sharing levels," or "programs."
-Different units may participate at different sharing levels (see Guideline C).
+Monthly gift amounts are determined by the sharing level you choose to join.
+These are called "sharing levels" or "participation levels."
 Make your choice and wisely, because different programs offer different levels of health cost sharing support.